szarnyasg/szarnyasg/README.md

 ### Gábor Szárnyas

-I'm interested in graph processing techniques with an emphasis on both raw performance and usability aspects (portability, expressive power, conciseness).
+I'm a researcher interested in graph processing techniques with an emphasis on both raw performance and usability aspects (portability, expressive power, conciseness).
 Most of my contributions are under the following organizations:

 * [ftsrg](https://github.com/ftsrg) (PhD, 2014–2019)